OpenTreeOfLife/treemachine/nonsense/exposition.md

     An aside on model theory:

-    Every vertex or node v is taken to be a symbol in the logic, to be interpreted as a name for some biological taxon (or logical class), denoted by ⟦v⟧.
+    Every vertex or node v is taken to be a symbol in the logic, to be interpreted as a name for some biological taxon ('taxon' in the sense of logical class of individual organisms or specimens), denoted by ⟦v⟧.

     (We could distinguish vertices/nodes from logical symbols, but that would be cumbersome.
 Confusing the two is convenient and I believe harmless, since they're in 1-1 correspondence.
-That is quite unlike confusing vertices and taxa, which leads to all sorts of problems!)
+That is quite unlike confusing nodes and vertices with taxa, which leads to all sorts of problems!)

-    An edge from rootward v to v' (in some tree x) is interpreted as saying that ⟦v⟧ is properly contained in ⟦v'⟧.
+    An edge rootward from v to v' in some tree x is interpreted as saying that ⟦v⟧ is properly contained in ⟦v'⟧.
 We interpret an edge from q rootward to q' to mean that ⟦q⟧ is properly contained in ⟦q'⟧.

     If v and v' share a parent p in some x, we interpret that to mean that ⟦v⟧ and ⟦v'⟧ are disjoint.
-This does not hold in the TAG.
+This does not hold in the TAG [although it should be possible to infer disjointness in the TAG sometimes, right?].

     How do we interpret v ~ q and v → q ?
-I think it's supposed to mean that ⟦v⟧ = ⟦q⟧ - meaning that our interpretation of the vertices depends on what the TAG turns out to be.
-Maybe we could also take it to mean that ⟦v⟧ ⊆ ⟦q⟧, or ⟦v⟧ ⊇ ⟦q⟧, or something similar.
+I think they're supposed to mean that ⟦v⟧ = ⟦q⟧ - meaning that our interpretation of the vertices depends on what the TAG turns out to be.
+Maybe we could also take it to mean that ⟦v⟧ ⊆ ⟦q⟧, or ⟦v⟧ ⊇ ⟦q⟧, or something similar, taken together with some other constraint.
 TBD: Figure this out.
 Goes to fidelity of the algorithm to biology.

-    sub(v) ∩ out(q) ≠ ∅  means there's something in ⟦v⟧ that's not in ⟦q⟧.
+    sub(v) ∩ out(q) ≠ ∅ means there's something in ⟦v⟧ that's not in
+    ⟦q⟧ - in particular, the interpretations of the members of the intersection...

     sub(q) ∩ out(v) ≠ ∅  means there's something in ⟦q⟧ that's not in ⟦v⟧.